mainmatter/playbook/project-procedure/digital-products/README.md

 down in a short (aiming for about one page) mission statement document to clearly express the project's scope and goals.
-We also recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to analyse the situation before and after the project for easier [evaluation in later stages](#evaluation).
+We also recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to quantify the situation before and after the project for easier [evaluation in later stages](#evaluation).
 If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct research.

 In addition to the mission statement, the team also needs to identify potential future users, along with their prior knowledge, skills, needs, and motivations with regard to the application.
-We recommend defining one or more typical users representative of the expected userbase.
-With the persona method a mock profile of a potential user can created based on all acquired facts in order to visualise the user base.
-A good understanding of a
-product's personas is a key prerequisite for developing an application that effectively caters to the specific needs of its future users.
+We recommend utilising the persona method to create mock profiles of potential users based on all acquired facts in order to visualise the user base.
+A good understanding of a product's personas is a key prerequisite for developing an application that effectively caters to the specific needs of its future users.